SolaceDev/solace-ai-connector/docs/advanced_component_features.md

 Components can perform a request and get a response from the broker using the `do_broker_request_response` method.
 This method supports both simple request-response and streamed responses.
 To use this feature, the component's configuration must include a `broker_request_response` section.
 For details on how to configure this section, refer to the [Broker Request-Response Configuration](configuration.md#broker-request-response-configuration) in the configuration documentation.

+This feature would be used in the invoke method of a custom component.
+When the `do_broker_request_response` method is called, the component will send a message to the broker and then block until a response (or a series of streamed chunks) is received.
+This makes it very easy to call services that are available via the broker.

 ### Usage

 ```python